-Coin: the common currency consists of copper farthings, silver crowns, and gold sovereigns.
-A gold sovereign is worth 10 silver crowns; a silver crown is worth 10 copper farthings.
+Coin: the common currency consists of wooden darats and silver luxos.
+A silver luxo is worth 10 wood darats.

 Battle scrolls: these small scrolls written in special scripts store magical spells that can be used by characters with the Read Magic or Read Divine skills.